winstonjs/node-loggly/README.md

 ```

 ### Logging Shallow JSON Objects as a String
-In addition to logging pure strings it is also possible to pass shallow JSON object literals (i.e. no nested objects) to client.log(..) or input.log(..) methods, which will get converted into the [Loggly recommended string representation][1].
+In addition to logging pure strings it is also possible to pass shallow JSON object literals (i.e. no nested objects) to client.log(..) or input.log(..) methods, which will get converted into the [Loggly recommended string representation][sending-data].
 So

 ``` js
   var source = {